A major in Sociology requires a minimum of *33, as follows:

 - Check ahead to see what 200-, 300-, and 400-level courses most interest you to build in appropriate prerequisite courses into your program.

-- Refer to your Academic Advisement report on Bear Tracks to track the progress of degree completion.
+- Refer to your Academic Requirements report on Bear Tracks to track the progress of degree completion.